5T33Z0/Clover-Crate/GUI/README.md

 1. `diskutil list` and hit enter
 2. Find the partition you want to hide
-3. Copy its Identifier ("diskXsY") to clipboard or store it in a textfile temporarily.
+3. Copy its Identifier ("diskXsY") to clipboard or store it in a text file temporarily.
 4. Next, enter `diskutil info diskXsY | grep -i "Partition UUID" | rev | cut -d' ' -f 1 | rev`.
 Replace diskXsY with your actual identifier and hit enter
 5. Copy the `UUID`
 6. In the "Hide Volume" section, click on `+`